googleapis/repo-automation-bots/packages/release-please/README.md

 #### Forcing the bot to run

-To force a re-run, you may add the `release-please:force-run` label to *any* pull request.
+To force a re-run, you may add the `release-please:force-run` label to *any* pull request targeting the branch.
 The bot should respond by running and removing that label.
+This is especially useful when `onDemand` is enabled, as it becomes the primary way to trigger release PR creation.

 #### Handling GitHub releases